 §15-215-61 Purpose.
 This subchapter provides standards that apply throughout the Kalaeloa CDD and supplement other standards provided elsewhere in the rules.
-[Eff OCT 272012] (Auth: HRS §§206E-4, 206E-5, 206E-7) (Imp: HRS §§206E-4, 206E-5, 206E-7)
+[Eff 10/27/12; comp] (Auth: HRS §§206E-4, 206E-5, 206E-7) (Imp: HRS §§206E-4, 206E-5, 206E-7)

-§15-215-62 Large lot development. (a) Purpose.
+\$15-215-62 Large lot development. (a) Purpose.
 This section establishes the standards for developing large lots, dividing them into smaller pedestrianoriented blocks, and achieving an interconnected block network with walkable block lengths.
-The standards for large lot projects ensure that these projects promote walkability, pedestrian-orientation, and sustainability of urban and built form.
+The standards for large lot projects [ensure that these projects] promote walkability, pedestrian-orientation, and sustainability of urban and built form.
 Buildings should include massing and articulation that reflects a human scale, rather than large, monolithic, and repetitive building fabric.

 (b) Applicability.
-The following standards shall apply to projects on large lots.
+The following standards shall apply to projects on large lots [-,] in T3-R neighborhood residential, T3-M mixed use, T4 general urban, and T5 urban center zones, except: